thoth-station/adviser/docs/source/predictor.rst

   plot predictor's history

-See :ref:`Adaptive Simulated Annealing <annealing>` as an example of a predictor that samples state space or performs hill climbing.
+See :ref:`Adaptive Simulated Annealing <annealing>` as an example of a predictor that samples state space and subsequently performs hill climbing as the temperature decreases.